tyjyang/notes-cms-pnr/README.md

 This is a repo of markdown notes, that can be directly viewed on GitHub by simply clicking on them.
-They are collected from informal discussions among members of the PNR team, and are not meant to be used as official documentation.
+They are collected from informal discussions among members of the PNR team, and come with absolutely no warranty.
 USE AT YOUR OWN DISCRETION.
 The official twiki page for the PNR team is [here](https://twiki.cern.ch/twiki/bin/view/CMS/CompOpsProductionReprocessing) (CMS credentials required to view).